Christ Church has a fascinating past - as a building and the people associated with it

 Among others in the churchyard is Isabell Fyvie

 Mayo, a Scottish poet, novelist, suffragist and reformer, writing under the pseudonym Edward Garrett.
 Although she spent most of her life in Aberdeen, where she was the first woman elected to a public board, in 1870 she married John Ryall Mayo, a London lawyer, who lived here for a time.
+There is more about her on the Surrey History Centre website.

 Henry Elliott Malden, who edited the Victoria County History of Surrey is also buried in our churchyard, as are Sir James Mackenzie Davidson, an early pioneer of radiology, and Philip Paddon, a World War 1 Royal Flying Corps ofiicer, a motoring enthusiast, a Rolls Royce dealer and inventor of automotive modifications including thermostatic radiators.